NaimiNafis/calculator/README.md

 Contributors are always welcome to make contributions to this project and help improve it.
 If you'd like to contribute or work on available issues, feel free to do so.
 Let's collaborate and make this calculator even better!

 ## Happy Coding!
 I hope you find this TOP Calculator useful and enjoy using it for your calculations.
-If you have any questions or suggestions, please don't hesitate to reach out to <a href="https://github.com/NaimiNafis" target="_blank">Naimi Nafis</a>
+If you have any questions or suggestions, please don't hesitate to reach out to [Naimi Nafis](https://github.com/NaimiNafis).